List of Blake's 7 characters: Roj Blake

 When Blake finally reaches Star One — the genuine control nexus — he discovers that Travis has betrayed humanity to the Andromedans.
 He subsequently ordered his crew to stop the sabotage so that humanity would have the resources of Star One to fight off the invasion.
 He also asked Avon to use the Liberator to hold off the invasion fleet until the Federation arrived.
-Arguably, the events in "Star One" represented his ultimate triumph as the Federation won a Pyrrhic victory in the intergalactic war that severely reduced their power.
+Arguably, the events in "Star One" represented his ultimate triumph as the Federation won a pyrrhic victory in the intergalactic war that severely reduced their power.

 With Thomas seeking an exit from the show at the end of the second series, Blake was written out, disappearing during the Andromedan War; and Avon became leader of the crew.
 Avon would continue to search for Blake, sometimes with disastrous results ("Terminal").
 In the series finale, Avon revealed that he had earlier discovered that Blake was alive and living as a bounty hunter on the planet Gauda Prime.
 In an attempt to recruit Blake for his purposes, Avon and his team travelled to Gauda Prime; but their ship was damaged by security forces on the way and the crew were forced to abandon it.
 Tarrant, the pilot, crash-landed on the planet.
 Blake encountered Tarrant when examining the crashed vessel but did not reveal that he was using the guise of a bounty hunter so that he could test those who claim to be against the Federation, all the while running a large anti-Federation recruitment campaign on Gauda Prime.
 Tarrant escaped Blake's custody before Blake could explain everything to him.
 Unfortunately, Tarrant informed Avon of what he believed to be Blake's betrayal.
 Avon did not wait for an explanation, and shot Blake dead.
 Avon and his crew were surrounded by Federation troops led by Arlen, Blake's confidant.
 Arlen explained that Blake "said he could no longer tell who was Federation and who wasn't.
 He was right.
 He couldn't".
 This revealed that Arlen herself was a Federation spy who secretly knew Blake's real agenda.

-Gareth Thomas had wished to leave no doubt that Blake had, in fact, died.
-It was in his contract for the series finale.
+Thomas returned on the condition that there was no doubt that Blake would die in a definitive manner; it was in his contract for the series finale.
 At his request, Avon was to use a different type of gun, not one could be mistaken for a stun ray.
 After his death, blood would be shown along with Blake's dead body.
 The character's death was gorier than is normal for BBC television at the time slot.